hirwacedric123/inzu_link/docs/PYTHONANYWHERE_STATIC_MEDIA_FIX.md

 2. **Media files:** Visit `https://yourusername.pythonanywhere.com/media/posts/someimage.jpg`
    - Should load the image (if it exists)

+3. **Voice Commands JavaScript:** Visit `https://yourusername.pythonanywhere.com/static/js/voice-commands.js`
+   - Should load the JavaScript file (not 404)
+   - Check browser console for any JavaScript errors
+   - Verify the microphone button appears on pages

 ## Important Notes

 ### Static Files Configuration